-The project includes the purchase of upgraded hardware, software and maintenance for four
+The project includes the purchase of upgraded hardware, software and maintenance for four arrest booking stations as well as complete purchases of three new arrest booking stations.

 Environmental Review This project is a Type II Action and will not require further environmental review.